 Buttermilk cornbread muffins are the perfect addition to your next bowl of chili.
-Tender, moist, and flavorful, these cornbread muffins are easy to make from scratch in your own kitchen.
+They are easy to make from scratch in your own kitchen and turn out tender, moist, and flavorful.

 Cornbread muffins are a great addition to any homecooked meal.
-We like to pair cornbread with chili, pulled pork, or slathered with jam for breakfast.
+I like to pair cornbread with chili, pulled pork, or slathered with jam for breakfast.

 Ingredients and substitutions